40 Things Turning 35 in 2020

 - Carly Rae Jepsen

 - Anna Kendrick

 - Bruno Mars

 See?
 Isn't it weird that Keira Knightley, Bruno Mars, Raven-Symoné, and Jack Osbourne are the same age?

-OK, so 1985 was the wellspring of awesome kids' TV, plus some grownup TV too.
+OK, so 1985 was a wellspring of awesome kids' TV, plus some grownup TV, too.
 Here's a grab bag of shows that debuted in 1985:

 We should also pour one (or two) out for The Dukes of Hazzard and The Jeffersons, both of which ended their runs in 1985.

 VH1 premiered on New Year's Day 1985, offering a slightly smoother/grown-up alternative to MTV (its first video was Marvin Gaye's awesome 1983 performance of "The Star-Spangled Banner," which you can watch above).

 Nick at Nite debuted in July 1985, showing reruns starting at 8 p.m., sharing the same station as Nickelodeon (the logic being that kids should be in bed by then, or at least not watching TV).
 Nick at Nite's plan was to create the first "oldies TV network" in the same vein as oldies radio.